YashMangla1/ECommerce-Project/readme.md

 .json= gives us the data attached to the response

 response.json() is also a asynchronous. we cannot stored it in a variable.

+Axios= cleaner way to make requests to the backend